hammerheim-game/hammerheim-rules/8-scenarios.md

 black powder weapon in hand-to-hand, then you must roll as described above to see whether the shots sound the alarm even if the enemy is killed.
-In addition, the noise of fighting may cause the alarm to be sounded even if the sentry doesn't survive to do so himself.
-The attacker rolls a d6; if the score is not more than the number of attackers fighting in the hand-to-hand combat, then the noise of the scuffle has been noticed and the alarm is sounded.
-For example, if three attackers slaughter a single sentry, then you must roll 4 or more on the d6 for this to go unnoticed.

-Reinforcements
-Once the alarm has been sounded, the defender may attempt to bring on the rest of his warband.
-For each Hero or Henchmen group not on the table, roll a d6, and on a 4+, they move on in the movement phase from a random table edge as shown in the diagram for Surprise Attack.
-All reinforcements for that turn arrive from the same edge and may charge on the turn in which they arrive.
 Ending the game
-The game ends if the captive is freed and makes his escape by moving off any table edge.
+The game ends if the captive is freed and makes their escape by moving off any table edge.
 The game also ends if all the attackers are taken Out of Action.
 Due to the high tension and stress of the situation, neither warband is forced to take Rout Tests until they have lost half of their warband (instead of the usual 25%).
+In a multiplayer game other participating warbands may attempt to steal the loot, but cannot claim the captive for themselves.
+If the captive is cut free and then their warband routs before they can flee the table then they must roll for serious injury on the first half of the table.
+This reflects the odds of a lone and unarmed warrior exhausted by captivity having an extremely low chance of getting back home safely by themselves.
 Experience
 +1 Survives.
 If a Hero or a Henchmen group survives the battle they gain +1 Experience.
 +1 per enemy Out of Action.
-A hero earns +1 Experience for each enemy he puts Out of Action.
+A hero earns +1 Experience for each enemy they put Out of Action.
-+1 Escapes.
-The captured model gains +1 Experience if he successfully exits the board.
++2 Escapes.
+The captured model gains +2 Experience if they successfully exit the board.
 +1 Winning Leader (Attacker).
 The leader of the attacking warband gains +1 Experience if victorious.
 +2 Winning Leader (Defender).
 The leader of the defending